AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/create-pdf.md

 ---
-title: Acrobat Tutorials
+title: Create PDFs in Acrobat DC
-description: Create PDFs in Acrobat DC
+description: Create PDFs from all kinds of documents
 feature: tutorial
 topics: Create PDFs in Acrobat DC
 audience: User